parmegv/leap_doc/docs/platform/tutorials/quick-start.md

 Create a node, with the service "webapp":

-    $ leap node add web1 ip_address:x.x.x.w services:webapp tags:production
+    $ leap node add wildebeest ip_address:x.x.x.w services:webapp tags:production

 NOTE: replace x.x.x.w with the actual IP address of this node

-This created a node configuration file in `nodes/web1.json`, but it did not do anything else.
+This created a node configuration file in `nodes/wildebeest.json`, but it did not do anything else.
 It also added the 'tag' called 'production' to this node.
 Tags allow us to conveniently group nodes together.
 When creating nodes, you should give them the tag 'production' if the node is to be used in your production infrastructure.

 The web application and the VPN nodes require a database, so lets create the database server node:

-    $ leap node add couch1 ip_address:x.x.x.x services:couchdb tags:production
+    $ leap node add cheetah ip_address:x.x.x.x services:couchdb tags:production

 NOTE: replace x.x.x.x with the actual IP address of this node

-Now we need the VPN gateway, so lets create that node:
+Now we need the OpenVPN gateway, so lets create that node:

-    $ leap node add vpn1 ip_address:x.x.x.y openvpn.gateway_address:x.x.x.z services:openvpn tags:production
+    $ leap node add ostrich ip_address:x.x.x.y openvpn.gateway_address:x.x.x.z services:openvpn tags:production

 NOTE: replace x.x.x.y with the IP address of the machine, and x.x.x.z with the second IP. openvpn gateways must be assigned two IP addresses, one for the host itself and one for the openvpn gateway.
 We do this to prevent incoming and outgoing VPN traffic on the same IP.
 Without this, the client might send some traffic to other VPN users in the clear, bypassing the VPN.